Auxority/adventofcode2021/README.md

 8. Expand cookies, and copy the session value.
 Paste this session value in your .env file.

 # Usage
+Modify index.ts to your needs, or create a .ts file for each day, like I do.
+And run your code using the following command:
 ```
 npm start
 ```